air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 edge of the situation and of the world.
 Such knowledge can be a powerful and important clue.But the meanings of today may not be the meanings of the future.
+44. An interlock forces operations to take place in proper sequence.A lock-in keeps an operation active, preventing someone from prematurely stopping it.a lockout prevents someone from entering a space that is dangerous, or prevents an event from occurring.
+45. It is the signifier component of the perceived affordance that allows people to determine the possible actionsThe interpretation of a perceived affordance is a cultural convention.Conventions are a special kind of cultural constraint.
+46. Consistency in design is virtuous.
+It means that lessons learned with one system transfer readily to others.
+On the whole, consis- tency is to be followed.
+If a new way of doing things is only slightly better than the old, it is better to be consistent.
+47. If all else fails, standardize.when no other solution appears possible, simply design everything the same way, so people only have to learn once